Advertising

 On his Twitter account, the author shared the following:

 “I am the author.
-As far as this heroine is concerned, she has the background of being an indigenous Amazonian, and her second language is Portuguese.
-I chose the name 'Latina' from a list of representative names for South American women suggested by an AI.
-I didn’t expect it to be a word that represented Latina women in general.”
+Regarding this heroine, she has a background as an Amazonian indigenous woman, and her second language is Portuguese.
+I chose the name 'Latina' from a list of names representative of South American women suggested by an AI.
+I didn't expect it to be a word that would represent Latina women in general.”

 “She is originally from South America.
-However, as she has a history of being an Amazonian indigenous woman, I believe that cultural interaction with the protagonists will be the focus.
+However, given her background as an Amazonian indigenous woman, I believe the cultural interaction with the protagonists will be the focus.
 Still, it might be interesting to include a friend from Brazil, where the heroine lived for a while.”

 The story of The Dark Brown Latina-san follows Makoto Itou, a high school student with a seemingly ordinary life.
-Everything changes drastically when he meets Latina, a lively exchange student with tanned skin who radiates energy.
-From their first meeting, when Makoto rescues her from an attacker, Latina makes a bold decision: she proposes marriage to Makoto and insists that they must have a child together.
-This unexpected development marks the beginning of a series of comical and exciting situations, as Makoto tries to adapt to this new reality and overcome a major failure in his school life.
+Everything changes drastically when he meets Latina, a lively, tanned exchange student who radiates energy.
+From their first encounter, when Makoto rescues her from an attacker, Latina makes a bold decision: she proposes marriage to Makoto and insists they have a child together.
+This unexpected turn of events marks the beginning of a series of comedic and heartwarming situations as Makoto tries to adapt to this new reality and overcome a major setback in his school life.

-The revelation of Latina's Brazilian origins drew a variety of criticism on social media.
+The revelation of Latina's Brazilian origin drew a variety of criticism on social media.
 Some celebrated the inclusion of Brazil in Japanese content, while others expressed disappointment at the lack of originality.
-Comments such as “It seems that the Japanese think that in America there are only Brazil and the United States” and “It’s always Brazil” were frequent.
-Another fan said: “Whenever they show Latin America in anime or manga, they put a jungle and satanic cults.”
+Comments such as "It seems the Japanese think that in America there are only Brazil and the United States" and "It's always Brazil" were frequent.
+Another fan said: "Whenever they show Latin America in anime or manga, they put a jungle and satanic cults.".

-On the other hand, some defended the author's decision about Kasshoku Musume no Latina-san, arguing that making the protagonist a Brazilian avoids greater controversy.
-“Predictable and better.
-If it were from any other country in Latin America, the controversy would be greater,” said one user.
+On the other hand, some defended the author's decision regarding Kasshoku Musume no Latina-san, arguing that making the protagonist Brazilian avoids greater controversy.
+"Predictable and better.
+If it were from any other Latin American country, the controversy would be greater," opined one user.

 Source: X (Official Twitter)